Pyrrha-Foundation/pyrrha-coin/doc/opgroup-tokens.md

 * *GP2SH* - Group pay to script hash script.
 Specifically: `<group id> <quantity> OP_GROUP OP_DROP OP_DROP OP_HASH160 <address> OP_EQUAL`
 * *mint-melt address* - An address that can be used to mint or melt tokens.
 This is actually the same number as the group identifier.
 * *group identifier* - A number used to identify a group.
 This is the same number as the group's mint-melt address, but it uses a cashaddr type of 2.
-* *nexa group* - A special-case group that includes all transactions with no explicit group id.
+* *pyrrha group* - A special-case group that includes all transactions with no explicit group id.
 This group represents the "native" NEX tokens during transaction analysis.
 * *mint* - Move ungrouped satoshis into a group, thereby creating new tokens
 * *melt* - Move tokens back to the native satoshis, thereby destroying existing tokens
-* *UTXO* - Unspend Transaction Output: A record of current value on the nexa blockchain
+* *UTXO* - Unspend Transaction Output: A record of current value on the pyrrha blockchain

 ## Theory of Operation